 If the repayment of the Notes on the maturity date would expose the Company to undue financial hardship, then the Company has the right to extend the maturity date to July 23, 2020 for no additional consideration.
+Subsequent to June 30, 2018 the Company gave notice to the note holders that repayment of the Notes would cause financial hardship and exercised the right to extend the maturity date to July 23, 2020.
 Notwithstanding the foregoing, if the Company receives a cash payment pursuant to any award or settlement in the arbitration by its subsidiary against Bolivia of at least \$5 million (after the payment of all Malku Khota Arbitration Expenses and the Class B Share Entitlement, each as defined in the Company's Articles), the holders shall have the right to demand repayment of the outstanding principal amount of the Notes and accrued interest thereon, in cash, within 60 days of the first public disclosure by the Company of receipt of such net cash payment.

-(An Exploration Stage Company) Notes to the Condensed Interim Consolidated Financial Statements For the three months ended March 31, 2018 and 2017
+(An Exploration Stage Company) Notes to the Condensed Interim Consolidated Financial Statements For the three and six months ended June 30, 2018 and 2017